 3. VISUALIZE DATA:

 Need to make a presentation full of facts and data?
 Infographics are a fun way to make your numbers more memorable and easy to understand for any audience.
 What’s more, Prezi complements your data visualisation efforts very well—with Prezi’s open canvas, you can zoom into the details of your infographic, or zoom out to show the big picture.
 Creating a compelling infographic from scratch may however be challenging for those of us who are not designers.
-This is where cool online tools like Piktochart and Canva come in; they allow users to create professional-grade infographics easily, using themed templates.
+This is where cool online tools Infogram come in; they allow users to create professional-grade infographics easily, using themed templates.